MadMikeyB/HotOrNot/README.markdown

 ## CakePHP 2.0 RC2 ##

 This application is using a RELEASE CANDIDATE version of CakePHP and should be considered BETA software at best.
 I make no assurances or guarantees that this will work on your set-up.

+Note: The /Config directory hasn't been included (Git is being a git on my PC and won't commit it) so you'll need to download the contents of that from CakePHP.org

 # License #